johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 within the additional section of responses to queries where it identifies itself as an authoritative nameserver for the requested zone.
 This direct, in-band signaling provides a low-latency discovery path, even when a formal, validated signal is not available.
+Furthermore, this is achieved without any changes to the DNS Protocol.

 # **2\.
 Terminology**